virTripathi/vira/README.md

 ## About Application

-Mini Jarvis is a advanced task management platform where you can create and have a log of your tasks:
+Mini Jarvis is a advanced task management platform built on top of Laravel and React JS where you can create and have a log of your tasks:

 ## Running Application